|

 Protection Act Amendments of 1994 (Pub.L.
 103-349 (1994), 108 Stat.
 3136)).

-Three years after the birth of the cloned sheep Dolly, patents covering the
+years after the birth of the cloned sheep Dolly, patents covering the methods

-methods of producing cloned non-human animals, human cell lines, and early human
+of producing cloned non-human animals, human cell lines, and early human embryos,

-embryos, and also covering such animals, cell lines, and embryos as the products
+and also covering such animals, cell lines, and embryos as the products of

 in the U.S. (Wadman 2000).